The importance of an over-recruit in usability testing recruitment

 Your over-recruit pool is no different from your main group.
 Their compatibility is assessed the same way, they are given an identical briefing and are offered the same incentives.

-If you have an all-day stand i– i.e., a participant on standby for the day in case of last-minute no-shows, as opposed to a regular over-recruit – they should be incentivised even more.
+If you have an all-day stand in – i.e., a participant on standby for the day in case of last-minute no-shows, as opposed to a regular over-recruit – they should be incentivised even more.
 In this instance, you should have a set incentive for the whole day, regardless of whether the stand-in participates or not.

 This does of course mean you end up paying a bit of extra money, but the costs are certainly outweighed by the benefits – including peace of mind that you will fill your participant quota, reduced stress should a participant become unavailable, and happy clients in the long run.